cockroachdb/docs/cockroachcloud/cmek-faq.md

 docs_area: manage.security
 ---

-## If we don’t enable CMEK for our CockroachDB Dedicated clusters, are those encrypted in some manner by default?
+## If we don’t enable CMEK for our {{ site.data.products.dedicated }} clusters, are those encrypted in some manner by default?

-Yes, the CockroachDB Dedicated clusters are encrypted by default by the way of encrypting the cloud disks used to store the data, using cloud provider managed keys (unique to each cloud account).
+Yes, the {{ site.data.products.dedicated }} clusters are encrypted by default by the way of encrypting the cloud disks used to store the data, using cloud provider managed keys.

 ## Is the data encryption key rotated at some set duration or periodically?
 If yes, is there a way to customize the duration?